davidmoten/cake-pattern/README.md

 cake-pattern
 ============

-Example of cake pattern in scala (type safe immutable dependency injection by using traits and self-typing).

 As a long term user of Guice for injecting class dependencies into constructors I was curious as to how the cake pattern in scala worked.

 I read [Jonas Boner's blog article](http://jonasboner.com/2008/10/06/real-world-scala-dependency-injection-di/) and followed